brett-james-rocketlab/maestro-test-results-to-slack/README.md

 Optional
 The string provided here will be prepended to the start of the test results (with a line break added).

+### `TEST_RESULTS_FOLDER`
+Optional (recommended is MaestroTests/TestResults/, default is "" or root project folder) This is where to look for the report.xml file, as well as the pictures/videos to process.

 ## Example usage